rosehgal/HoneySMB/README.md

 # HoneySMB
 Simple High Interaction Honeypot Solution for SMB protocol

-# This is inspired from https://github.com/CoreSecurity/impacket
+This project is inspired from https://github.com/CoreSecurity/impacket